tnstrssnr/firmreduce/README.md

 ## Adding passes

-To add a pass put the corresponding .so file in the build/passes/dll directory.
+To add a pass put the corresponding executable file in the build/passes/dll directory.

+Firmreduce calls the passes w/ the following arguments:
+ - Path to .ir-file that should be reduced
-FirmReduce expects the pass to have a
+ - Index of irg that the pass should be applied to

-    `void $(pass_name)(ir_graph* irg)`

-function, where $(pass_name) is the name of the .so file.
-This function will be called to apply the pass to the irg.
+ - Indicator variable for reduction granularity:
+    - 0 to reduce more aggressively
+    - 1 to reduce more conservative

 Passes can be compiled using make by placing the source files in the src/passes directory and using the target 'make passes' (the target is also included in 'make' command).